aridoza/foundational-java/garbage-collection/README.md

 ```

-> Check: Can some one explain what happened?
+> Check: Can someone explain what happened?

 In this program we continuously create a large array and store it in a List. we display the total and available memory on each iteration.